BLOG

 Let’s use an email from one of our own Business Development Reps to show as an example of why a vague email subject line can increase reply rates.

-Jim (our BDR) found a prospect that was wearing a Hawaiian shirt and lei on LinkedIn that was a good match with our ICP (Ideal Customer Profile).
+Jim (our BDR) found a prospect that was wearing a Hawaiian shirt and lei in their LinkedIn photo that was a good match with our ICP (Ideal Customer Profile).
 He decided to use that angle to start a conversation with the prospect.
+This is a way to use personalization without needing any fancy tools (or...even worse, using their alma mater!).

 Screenshot of an email personalized to prospect's profile photo on LinkedIn (email content in caption)